 Migraines affect 14.7% of people globally and result in lost work days and life experiences.
 Research into the condition does not reflect the extent to which the condition affects lives and doctors are still unsure of the cause.
 Treatment involves trial and error until the most effective combination of avoiding triggers and medication works for you.

 Drugs containing opiates take away the pain effectively but are addictive and the body develops immunity to them.
-Triptans are taken at the beginning of an attack relieve the pain by relaxing the blood vessels to the brain.
+Triptans such as Sumatriptan and Zolmitriptan are taken at the beginning of an attack relieve the pain by relaxing the blood vessels to the brain.
 Some people don’t respond to drug treatments at all and avoid triggers through migraine forecasting.